-The PG Group have now officially acquired the derelict site, which has been empty for 35 years and condemned as an eyesore by residents.
+The PG Group officially acquired the derelict site in November 2017, It has been empty for 35 years and condemned as an eyesore by residents.

 The site includes the adjoining historic Grade Two listed Carriageworks building, which dates back to 1862 and is one of the West Country's top ten most at risk heritages sites.